 What streaming services don't need a credit card?

 Tubi and Pluto TV are completely free with ads and require no account at all.
-Peacock has a free tier that requires an account but no payment details.
-Apple TV+ is the only trial service that does not require a credit card for its standard 7-day trial.
-All other trial services -- Hulu, Amazon Prime, Max, Paramount+ -- require a credit or debit card.
+Peacock used to offer a free tier but closed it to new users in 2023, so it now requires a paid plan.
+Among trial services, Apple TV+ and MUBI do not require a credit card; the other major trial -- Amazon Prime -- requires a credit or debit card.

 Are streaming bundle deals better than rotating free trials?

 It depends on how many services you want long-term.
 If you are exploring and do not know what you want, rotating trials lets you sample everything for free.
-If you already know you want 2 or more services, a bundle like the Disney Bundle ($16.99/mo with ads) is almost always cheaper than subscribing individually.
+If you already know you want 2 or more services, a bundle like the Disney+/Hulu Duo (around $12.99/mo with ads) or the Disney+/Hulu/ESPN trio is almost always cheaper than subscribing individually.
 See our bundles comparison for a full breakdown.

 Deep Dive Into Every Service